-• Focus on Closing the Gap in Labor Force Participation Rates between Delawareans with and without disabilities: As Delaware grapples with new coronavirus variants and strategies to get more Delawareans back to work, it is worth recognizing the good and bad news facing workers with disabilities.
-The bad news is that even before COVID-19, working-age Delawareans with disabilities lagged behind their non-disabled peers in job opportunities.
-Prior to the pandemic, Delaware's employment rate for working-age people with disabilities was 40.9 percent, compared to 79.8 percent of people without disabilities.
-40.3 percent of working-age people with disabilities who are white have jobs compared to only 46.3 percent of those who are Black, 34.7 percent of those who are Hispanic/LatinX and 44.2 percent of those who are AAPI.
+• Focus on Closing the Gap in Labor Force Participation Rates between Georgians with and without disabilities: As Georgia grapples with new coronavirus variants and strategies to get more Georgians back to work, it is worth recognizing the good and bad news facing workers with disabilities.
+The bad news is that even before COVID-19, working-age Georgians with disabilities lagged behind their non-disabled peers in job opportunities.
+Prior to the pandemic, Georgia's employment rate for working-age people with disabilities in America was 35.7 percent, compared to 77.1 percent of people without disabilities.
+This disparity is even more striking when broken down by race.
+38.4 percent of working-age people with disabilities who are white have jobs compared to only 30.1 percent of those who are Black, 47.7 percent of those who are Hispanic/LatinX and 39.9 percent of those who are AAPI.
 Compounding the problem, the pandemic has ravaged the disability community and more than 1 million workers with disabilities have lost their jobs nationwide.